-- A donore will donate 1 Fall-born Red Angus females for the Legacy Heifer Scholarship.
-The selection of the recipient will be chosen at the 2017 NAJRAE.
+- A donor will donate 1 Red Angus female for the Legacy Heifer Scholarship.
+The selection of the recipient will be chosen at the 2018 NAJRAE.
 At that time 50% ownership and 100% possession of this female will be transferred to the selected Junior.
-The junior will maintain sole possession of this female until the 2018 NAJRAE.
-Tyler Griffeth will maintain the other 50% interest.
+The junior will maintain sole possession of this female until the 2019 NAJRAE.
+The donor will maintain the other 50% interest.

-- Tyler Griffeth and Family will serve as a mentor for 1 year to the recipient.
+The Donor and Family will serve as a mentor for 1 year to the recipient.
 They will also provide "low BW heifer bull" semen to be used for the breeding of this female if desired by the recipient.
-Breeding decisions on the female will be made jointly by Tyler and the Recipient with the Recipient presenting his/her breeding suggestions.
+Breeding decisions on the female will be made jointly by the breeder and the Recipient with the Recipient presenting his/her breeding suggestions.

-- The recipient must contact a member of the Tyler and family at least once a month for an update on how the female is doing.
+The recipient must contact a member of the breeder and family at least once a month for an update on how the female is doing.

 The recipient will cover all costs in terms of AI service, and all necessary healthcare of this female.
 The recipient will service this animal to calve at around 2 years of age.
 Pregnancy checks must be performed by a licensed Veterinarian.